-- · Files stored on the media may be deleted. - · When you use the media for other applications, format again with a third party format tool.

-Turn OFF the power supply to the NA Unit.

-Open the battery cover on the back of the NA Unit and set the DIP switch to the settings shown below.
+- Files saved to media may be deleted. - If you need to use the media for another purpose, use a third-party formatting tool to reformat the media. - 4 Turn OFF the power supply to the NA Unit. - 5 Open the battery cover on the back of the NA Unit and set the DIP switch to the settings shown below.
 When you finish setting the DIP switch, close the battery cover.